 Delana underwent sleeve gastrectomy with Dr. Korman....Delana - Sleeve Gastrectomy Read more

 I Want To...
 Let us help you find what you need

 Search by first or last name:

-Marina Del Rey Hospital provides notice to its public that if an individual has any unaddressed concerns about patient care and safety in the hospital, he or she is encouraged to contact hospital management at 310.448.5212.
+If an individual has any unaddressed concerns about patient care and safety in the hospital, he or she is encouraged to contact hospital administration at 310.448.5212.
 The public may contact the Joint Commission's Office of Quality Monitoring to report any concerns or register complaints about a Joint Commission-accredited health care organization by calling 1-800.994.6610.